Basecamp VS Asana

 Basecamp (see our review) is one of the oldest, most widely used project management software systems in existence today.
 It was originally created by a private web application company, 37Signals, to service the business’s own pressing need for an efficient project management system.
 According to Jason Fried, the president of 37Signals and one of its founders:

 As we started getting busier we needed a better way to manage our client projects.
 We looked around at what was on the market, tried out a few options, and felt dissatisfied with what we saw.

 37Signals began design on a unique, web-based project management solution in 2003 and symbolically named it Basecamp, perhaps to emphasize how foundational effective task management is to the overall success of any business.
 This software has long been celebrated for its relatively cheap price tag and undeniably practical design.
 Over the last decade, Basecamp has attracted over nine million users and hosted an astounding eight million projects.
 In general, Basecamp users are fiercely partisan, and roughly 97% of current customers say that they would wholeheartedly recommend the software to friends and colleagues.

-Though Basecamp is a leader in the arena of online task management solutions, it is not without competition, and one of its most threatening rivals is called Asana.
+Though Basecamp is a leader in the arena of online task management solutions, it is not without competition, and one of its most threatening rivals is called Asana (see our review).
 Like Basecamp in many ways, Asana is a simple, focused project management software, designed to closely track the progression of tasks and enhance interoffice communication.
 Also similar to Basecamp, it was created to solve an internal productivity problem.
 Former Facebook executives Dustin Moskovitz and Justin Rosenstein had worked together for sometime before discovering that they shared a common frustration:

 …despite working alongside smart and organized people, we spend too much time doing “work about work”.
 This wasted energy – writing and reading emails, attending status meetings, and tracking down updates – slows us down, reduces our collective output and keeps us from setting larger goals.